graphile/graphql-toe/README.md

 Works with _any_ GraphQL client that returns `{ data, errors }`.

-Errors are thrown as-is; you can pre-process them to wrapp in `Error` or `GraphQLError` if needed:
+Errors are thrown as-is; you can pre-process them to wrap in `Error` or `GraphQLError` if needed:

 ```ts